On a class of twisted elliptic curve codes: Introduction

-In this paper, we extend the classical ECCs to the twisted elliptic curve codes (TECCs).
-We study a class of TECCs with one twist and determine their dual codes, minimum distances, MDS conditions and self-duality.
+In this paper, we extend the classical ECCs to twisted elliptic curve codes (TECCs).
+In particular, we study a class of TECCs with one twist and determine their dual codes, minimum distances, MDS condition and self-duality.
 The rest of the paper is organized as follows.
-In Section \ref*{sec:2}, we introduce some basic results of the elliptic function fields and some constructions of ECCs and propose the definition of TECCs.
-In Section \ref*{sec:4}, by using the Riemann-Hurwitz formula and computing the Weil differentials, we give explicit constructions of the parity-check matrices for the three types of ECCs $\mathcal{C}_{\mathcal{L}}(D, kO)$.
-In Section \ref*{sec:5}, we give some constructions of the parity-check matrices for TECCs and determine the conditions such that the TECCs $\mathcal{C}(D, kO,\ell, \eta)$ to be self-dual.
+In Section \ref*{sec:2}, we introduce some basic results of elliptic function fields and some constructions of ECCs and propose the definition of TECCs.
+In Section \ref*{sec:4}, by using the Riemann-Hurwitz formula and computing the Weil differentials, we give explicit constructions of the parity-check matrices for the ECC $\mathcal{C}_{\mathcal{L}}(D, kO)$.
+In Section \ref*{sec:5}, we give some constructions of the parity-check matrices for TECCs and determine the conditions such that TECCs $\mathcal{C}(D, kO,\ell, \eta)$ to be self-dual.
 In Section \ref*{sec:6}, we determine the conditions such that TECCs attain the possible minimum distances.
-In Section \ref{sec:7}, by calculating the dimensions of the Schur squares of TECCs, we obtain that TECCs are not equivalent to GRS codes or ECCs when the dimensions satisfy $4\leq k\leq \frac{n-4}{2}$ and $\frac{n+4}{2}\leq k\leq n-4$.
-Finally, we make a conclusion and give some further research problems in Section \ref*{sec:8}.
+In Section \ref{sec:8}, by calculating the dimensions of the Schur squares of TECCs, we obtain some non-equivalence results when the dimensions satisfy $4\leq k\leq \frac{n-4}{2}$ and $\frac{n+4}{2}\leq k\leq n-4$.
+Finally, we make a conclusion and give some further research problems in Section \ref*{sec:7}.